Healthy Homes Assessment Roys Hill

 Roys Hill Healthy Homes Compliance Timeframes

-• Ceiling and underfloor insulation is required throughout Roys Hill and New Zealand rental houses where it’s reasonably practicable to install.
+• Ceiling and underfloor insulation is required throughout Roys Hill and New Zealand rental homes where it’s reasonably practicable to put in.

-• Landlords and property managers must keep records to demonstrate compliance with all Healthy Homes Standard that apply or will apply during the tenure of your rental home.
+• Landlords and property managers must keep records of their compliance with all Healthy Homes Standard that apply or will apply during the tenure of their rental properties.

-• Private landlords and property managers have to make sure that their rental properties are in compliance according to Healthy Homes Standard within 90 days of any newly renewed, extended or changed tenant.
+• Property managers and private landlords have to make sure their rental properties conform in accordance with Healthy Homes Standard within 90 days of any newly renewed, extended or changed lease.

-• All boarder households (except Kainga Ora and registered Community Housing Provider boarder house tenancies) must adhere to the Healthy Homes Standard regardless of the time the tenancy began.
+• All boarder houses (except Kainga Ora and registered Community Housing Provider Boarding household tenancies) must adhere to the Healthy Homes Standards regardless of when the tenancy began.

-• All households which are rented to Kainga Ora (formerly Housing New Zealand) and Community Housing Providers that are registered must be in compliance with the Healthy Homes Standards regardless of the date when the tenancy started.
+• All homes rented to Kainga Ora (formerly Housing New Zealand) and registered Community Housing Providers must be in compliance with the Healthy Homes Standards regardless of when the tenancy began.

 Unreasonable Gaps & Holes